Converter (Three-Phase)

 -

-- value specified for the Peak reverse current, iRM parameters;
+- is the value specified for the parameters Peak reverse current, iRM;

 -

-- value specified for the parameter Rate of change of current when measuring iRM.
+- the value specified for the parameters Rate of change of current when measuring iRM.

 Dependencies

-To use this parameter, set the Integral protection diode parameter to `Diode with charge dynamics' and the Reverse recovery time parametrization parameter to `Specify reverse recovery charge'.
+To use this parameter, set parameter Model dynamics value Diode with charge dynamics`and the Reverse recovery time parametrization parameters to the Reverse recovery time parametrization value `Specify reverse recovery charge

 |